txthinking/google-hosts/README.md

 Must
 ---

-* Use regular DNS. e.g: google dns + opendns
+* Use google dns / opendns / other
 * Use international google.
 Make google no country redirect: <https://www.google.com/ncr>
 * Use `https`